nick-denry/yii2-round-switch-column/docs/advanced-usage.md

 Values could be any [scalar type](http://php.net/manual/en/language.types.intro.php).

-You could also change `switchValues` property name by define it in your app config module section
+You may also change `switchValues` property name by define it in your app config module section

 ```php
 'roundSwitch' => [